super8porter

 So then I studied Photography and Film Production at college where I discovered personal film art by Michael Snow, Stan Brakhage and others, but all the films, equipment, lessons and services were 16mm.
 Super 8 and 8mm were not considered to be "real film".
 To me, this was a challenge.
 I would love to prove them wrong.
 Art and artists are at their best when challenged, often with self-imposed limitations.
 Super 8 artmaking became for me a welcome political, as well as physical, challenge, fun and exciting, remaining so today.

 At college I found that 16mm equipment, not to mention 35mm, was clumsy, complicated, expensive, intimidating, and conspicuous.
 I was repelled by the excess of the film industry, and driven to practice the antithesis.
-Filmmaking can be a fine art even in its simplest form, maybe especially in its simplest form, when it is most direct, like a poem or painting, produced for a few dollars in a few hours at home by one person who can then produce hundreds of diiferent films including series' of films with slight variations.
+Filmmaking can be a fine art even in its simplest form, maybe especially in its simplest form, when it is most direct, like a poem or painting, produced for a few dollars in a few hours at home by one person who can then produce hundreds of different films including series' of films with slight variations.
 Films can be made spontaneously and presented in public mere days or hours after production began.
 Super 8 reversal film is perfect for this.

-Just as film is a unique art medium, always distinct from video or digital, so too is super 8 a unique film format physically and politically distinct from larger film formats.
+Just as film is a unique art medium, always distinct from video or digital, so too is super 8 a unique film format, physically and politically distinct from larger film formats.
 Super 8 equipment is more accessible, both financially and in usability, so it is more egalitarian.
 It is simple and direct, lending itself more to spontaneity and uninhibited self-expression.
 And unlike negative film, super 8 reversal (positive) film is not only more immediate but it also has a more beautiful visual quality achieved by screening the original camera-stock film, like the difference between original paintings and prints.

 ^^^